zhuang09-code/DATA440_final_project/README.md

 The output will include each professor’s:

-Name
+·Name

-Title
+·Title

-Contact information
+·Contact information

-Webpage
+·Webpage

-Final relevance score
+·Final relevance score